Hariharan0946/File-Upload-APIs-and-Excel-Processing/README.md

 </p>

 ---
+## 🔗 Project Purpose

+The goal of this project is to:

+- Handle **file uploads securely**
+- Parse and validate **Excel / CSV data**
+- Prevent **duplicate records**
+- Store structured data in a database
+- Expose **clean REST APIs**
+- Support **pagination for scalability**

+This is a **backend-only system** and can be easily integrated with any frontend or mobile application.

+---

-## 📦 Features
+## 📦 Key Features

-✅ Upload Excel files (`.xls`, `.xlsx`, `.csv`)
+✅ Upload Excel (`.xls`, `.xlsx`) and CSV (`.csv`) files
-✅ File validation (size, format)
+✅ File type & size validation
 ✅ Safe Excel parsing
 ✅ Duplicate record prevention
 ✅ Database persistence
-✅ Pagination support
+✅ Pagination support for large datasets
-✅ Clean REST APIs
+✅ Clean API structure
-✅ Production-style folder structure
+✅ Production-style folder organization

 ---